Coding-Forge/azuremgmtdatafactory/README.md

 6. When your done, make sure to copyt the token and store it in a secure location.
 For your security, it won't be shown again after you close the dialog box.

 You can find the above instructions at the following [Microsoft Document location](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows)

+#### Authorizing your PAT with Azure DevOps

+You can do a one time authorization of your PAT with Azure DevOps using the following commonad

 #### Notebook
 You will start by using the `editgit.ipynb`.
 There are a few variables that you will need to adjust to control how the data will look for a branch and the properites it will update.
 The current example in the notebook edits the "copy" activity of an Azure Data Factory (ADF) pipeline.
 You can modify the activity and policies to update other pipelines.